gewirtz/APC_FinalProject/README.md

 #      model_fitting: 3 for kNN
 #      model_fitting: 4 for Naive Bayes
 #
-#  2.5 Set the "test_unit" variable, if
+#  2.5 Set the "test_unit" variable, 0 for normal run, 1 for testing

 # 3. Run Simulation
 python ./driver.py